allenwp/godot-resource-remaps/addons/resource_remaps/README.md

 ...Can be found in the [design notes](./meta/DESIGN_NOTES.md) file.

 # Special Thanks
-Thanks to @KoBeWi for giving guidance throughout development of this plugin!
+Thanks to [KoBeWi](https://github.com/KoBeWi) for giving guidance throughout development of this plugin!